martellotech/kibana/Martello.README.md

 navigate to your plugin folder run the following:
 `nvm use`
-`yarn build --kibana-version 7.17.28`
+`yarn build --kibana-version 8.18.2`

 # Docker container
 `docker build -f Dockerfile.martello -t kibana-martello .`

-You can specify a version to build for with the "--build-arg VERSION=7.17.28" tag
+You can specify a version to build for with the "--build-arg VERSION=8.18.2" tag

 To build a production version of the container see run the following commands:
-`docker login vdxdev.azurecr.io`
+`az acr login --name vdxdev`
 `docker build -f Dockerfile.martello -t kibana-martello .` `docker tag kibana-martello vdxdev.azurecr.io/kibana-martello:8.18.2.x` `docker push vdxdev.azurecr.io/kibana-martello:8.18.2.x`